 Leadership and Drive

 This interview tests a candidate’s ability to support, build and lead their team.
 Again, I’ll share a resource from a Facebook PM who has shared the best way to succeed in this interview.

 Best Practices and Tips

 Perfect the resume first: Don't worry about interviews until you're 100% confident in your resume.
-If you need more help with your resume, I shared the resume I used here.
+If you need more help with your resume, I shared the resume resources I wish I had here.